thunderbird/atn-review-policy/README.md

 - Leaking local or user-sensitive information to websites or other processes (e.g., using native messaging) is prohibited.
 - If the add-on uses native messaging, the privacy policy must clearly disclose which information is being exchanged with the native application.
 Data exchanged with the native application must be in accordance with our No Surprises policy.
 - HTTPS must be used for security and privacy-sensitive operations such as transmitting passwords or tokens.
-- Browsing data from private browsing sessions must not be stored.
-- Identity information must not be leaked to web content in private browsing sessions.

 ## Security Vulnerabilities

-Because add-ons run in an environment with elevated privileges relative to ordinary web pages, they present a very serious set of security considerations.
-They have the potential to open security holes not only in the add-ons themselves, but also in the browser, in web pages, and, in particularly distressing cases, the entire system the browser is running on.
+Because add-ons run in an environment with elevated privileges, they present a very serious set of security considerations.
+They have the potential to open security holes not only in the add-ons themselves, but also in Thunderbird, user content, and, in particularly distressing cases, the entire system the application is running on.

 As a result, we take our security policies very seriously and apply them to all add-ons, whether hosted on ATN or not.
 We expect all add-ons to be secure and well-maintained in handling both their own data and their user’s data.
-They must also securely manage all of their interactions with the web, the browser and the operating system.
+They must also securely manage all of their interactions with the personal data, Thunderbird and the operating system.

 ## Monetization